Managing Threats and Business Disruption Risk

 While technology and machinery offer countless benefits to companies in all industries, there’s no such thing as perfection.
 Machinery breaks.
 Production gets bottlenecked.
 Technology has bugs.
 Any of these breakdowns can result in downtime, slowed production, or even shutdowns that seriously threaten your entire business and your bottom line.
 Slowed production and shutdowns have a trickle-down effect.
 Clients get upset when you can’t deliver on time and may cancel their contracts.
 Fewer contracts lead to a decrease in revenue, which could keep you from having the resources needed to fix the problems that got you there in the first place.

-Don’t ignore maintenance or repairs until something breaks.
+Don’t ignore maintenance or repairs until systems break.
 Instead, use internal auditing and IT risk management software to gain operational oversight.
+Resolver’s Risk Intelligence platform allows you to keep all your risk data centralized and create simple workflows that automatically notify relevant stakeholders as soon as an alert is triggered.
 The more you know about your real-time IT and technical operations, the better you can proactively identify and prevent potential breakdowns, protecting your workforce, product delivery, and brand reputation from unwanted business disruptions.

 Over 2.2 billion people were affected by data breaches or other adverse events in 2018 alone.
-These technological events result in revenue, information, and production loss, requiring increased time and resources to recover.
-While we think of cyber events and attacks as an IT risk issue, it’s very often the gaps in awareness of the first line that unintendedly create a corporate security risk with IT and data consequences.
+These technological events — often created through hackers and dark web networks — result in revenue, information, and production loss, requiring increased time and resources to recover.
+Resolver’s IT Risk Management software can centralize all your risks, threats, and vulnerabilities and align controls to best practice frameworks and regulations to better protect your assets.
+But while we think of cyber events and attacks as an IT risk issue, often, the gaps in awareness of the first line can unintentionally create a corporate security risk with IT and data consequences.

 Not all cyber events directly affect your production, but they can profoundly impact your business relationships with customers and the media.
 How you manage them can be the difference between quickly recovering your public image or not.